 - USPS Informed Delivery – great for visibility and branding.
 Work with your rep at the Post Office and get on the Informed Delivery train

 I strongly suggest that before you finalize your mail piece you run it past your rep at the USPS.
-Each area has a “Mailpiece Design Analyst” who will review your mailer to insure that you are meeting the USPS requirements and making the most out of your postage dollars!
+Each area has a “Mailpiece Design Analyst” who will review your mailer.
+This way you can be sure that you are meeting the USPS requirements.
+Consequently, this way you will make the most out of your postage dollars.

-Take advantage of what the USPS can provide for you in terms of templates and samples to keep in your office to help you design your direct mail pieces to minimize your postage and maximize delivery.
+Take advantage of what the USPS can provide for you.
+They offer templates and samples to keep in your office to help you design your direct mail pieces.
+This will help you minimize your postage and maximize delivery.